malgarcias/cargo-rust-exercises/README.md

 # cargo-rust-exercises
-cargo and rust exercises to create ans build a project
+cargo and rust exercises to create and build a simple project

 create a project with command> "cargo new hello-cargo-rust" will create this directory structure: